 Do not have sexual relations with a man as one does with a woman; that is detestable.

-The practise is detestable to God.
+The practice is detestable to God.
 The person is NEVER detestable to Him.
 Sin is detestable to God.

 Nobody in their right mind would ever say that Mycobacterium tuberculosis is nothing to worry about.
 It causes more than 1.7 million deaths every year and one of the reasons this bacteria is so deadly is that it can hide inside our cells.
 There’s a spiritual parallel to this physical reality.
 Sin does the same thing to us.
 It hides away inside our souls and slowly destroys us from the inside out, eventually dragging us to hell.
 We need to be rid of it.